Hopf monoids of ordered simplicial complexes: Hopf classes of ordered complexes

-\begin{proposition} If $\hclass$ is a Hopf class containing $\omat$, then the map $\OMat\to\mathbf{H}$ given by $(w,M)\mapsto (w,\II(M))$ is a Hopf monoid monomorphism. \end{proposition} \begin{proof} For independence complexes of matroids, the product and coproduct in $\mathbf{H}$ coincide with those in $\OMat$, so it is immediate that the thus the monomorphism of Hopf monoids is clear. \end{proof}
+\begin{proposition} If $\hclass$ is a Hopf class containing $\omat$, then the map $\OMat\to\mathbf{H}$ given by $(w,M)\mapsto (w,\II(M))$ is a Hopf monoid monomorphism. \end{proposition} \begin{proof} For independence complexes of matroids, the product and coproduct in $\mathbf{H}$ coincide with those in $\OMat$. \end{proof}